ryanallen/words-of-my-perfect-teacher/README.md

 > Now I am leaving for the Blissful Land;
 > Later I shall return to this very body.[^124]

+If even exceptional individuals like these have to experience the effects of their own past actions, how can we&mdash;whose [negative action](#negative-action)s amassed throughout beginningless time in our wanderings through the [realm](#realm)s of [saṃsāra](#saṃsāra) are already innumerable&mdash;ever hope to get free from [saṃsāra](#saṃsāra) while we still go on accumulating them?
+Even to escape from the [lower realms](#lower-realms) would be difficult.
+So let us at all costs avoid the slightest misdeed, however minute, and apply ourselves to doing whatever good we can, no matter how insignificant it may seem.
+As long as we are not making that effort, each instant of [negative action](#negative-action) is leading us into many [kalpa](#kalpa)s of life in the lower worlds.
+Never underestimate the minutest wrong deed, thinking that it cannot do that much harm.
+As [Bodhisattva](#bodhisattva) [Śāntideva](#śāntideva) says:

+> If evil acts of but a single instant
+> Lead to a [kalpa](#kalpa) in the deepest [hell](#hell),
+> The evils I have done from time without [beginning](#beginning)&mdash;
+> No need to say that they will keep me from the higher [realm](#realm)s!

+And in the *Sutra of the Wise and the Foolish* we find:

+> Do not take lightly small misdeeds,
+> Believing they can do no harm:
+> Even a tiny spark of fire
+> Can set alight a mountain of hay.

+In the same way, even the smallest positive acts bring great benefit.
+Do not disparage them, either, with the idea that there is not much point in doing them.

+King [Māndhātṛ](#māndhātṛ) in a past life was a poor man.
+One day, as he was on his way to a wedding with a fistful of beans in his hand, he met the [Buddha](#buddha) Ksantisarana, who was travelling to the village.
+Moved by intense devotion, he threw him his beans.
+Four beans fell into the [Buddha](#buddha)'s begging bowl and two others touched his heart.
+The maturation of this act was that he was reborn as the universal emperor over the continent of Jambu.
+Because of the four beans that fell into the bowl, he reigned over the four continents for eighty thousand years.
+Because of one of the two that touched his heart, he became sovereign over the [realm](#realm)s of the [Four Great Kings](#four-great-kings) for another eighty thousand years; and because of the second, he shared equally with thirty-seven successive [Indra](#indra)s their sovereignty over the Heaven of the [Thirty-three](#thirty-three).

+It is also said that even to visualize the [Buddha](#buddha) and throw a flower into the sky will result in your sharing [Indra](#indra)'s reign for a length of time difficult to imagine.
+This is why the *Sutra of the Wise and the Foolish* says:

+> Do not take lightly small good deeds,
+> Believing they can hardly help:
+> For drops of water one by one
+> In time can fill a giant pot.

+And *The Treasury of Precious Qualities* says:

+> From seeds no bigger than a mustard grain
+> Grow vast ashota trees, which in a single year
+> Can put out branches each a league in length.
+> But even greater is the growth of good and evil

+The seed of the *ashota* tree is no bigger than a mustard seed, but the tree develops so quickly that its branches grow as much as a league in one year.
+Yet even this image is not adequate to describe the profuse growth of the fruit of positive and [negative action](#negative-action)s.

+The tiniest transgression of the precepts, too, gives rise to great evils.
+One day Elapatra, king of the [nāga](#nāga)s, came to see the [Buddha](#buddha) in the guise of a Universal Emperor.

+The [Buddha](#buddha) scolded him: "Isn't the harm that you did to the teachings of the [Buddha](#buddha) [Kāśyapa](#kāśyapa) enough for you?
+Now do you want to harm mine too?
+Listen to the [Dharma](#dharma) in your own real form!"

+"Too many beings will hurt me if I do so," replied the [nāga](#nāga); so the [Buddha](#buddha) placed him under the protection of Varapani, and he changed into a huge serpent, several leagues in length.
+On his head there grew a great *elapatra* tree, crushing him with its weight, its roots crawling with insects which caused him terrible suffering.

+The [Buddha](#buddha) was asked why he was like this, and replied, "Long ago, during the era of the [Buddha](#buddha) [Kāśyapa](#kāśyapa)'s teachings, he was a monk.
+One day his robe got caught on a big *elapatra* tree growing beside the path and was pulled off.
+He became extremely angry and, violating his precepts,[^125]

 <a id="black-spearman"></a>Black Spearman